 Mental abilities.
 For those with HD, decreases in cognitive ability can impair their ability to understand and be able to complete tasks given to them.
 If memory problems are beginning, the individual may not be able to remember tasks given to them or the steps necessary to complete tasks.

 In addition, there are several behavioral problems associated with HD that could make functioning in the workplace hard.
 Irritability and aggression can make it difficult to respond properly to supervision.
 Anxiety and compulsive behavior can make it hard to adjust to changes and deal with stresses that occur in the work place.
-Difficulty being able to tell if others are upset by their expressions, egocentrism, and reduced display of emotions can make social interactions with coworkers difficult.
+Difficulty being able to tell if others are upset by their expressions and having a reduced display of emotions can make social interactions with coworkers difficult.

 After Social Security completes your RFC, the agency will decide if there is any work that someone with the abilities and limitations in your RFC could do.
 For more information, see our on how Social Security uses the RFC to make this decision.